vdhamer/Photo-Club-Hub/.github/README.md

 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
 Its members meet since 1988 to, among others, critique each other’s photos.

-In future versions, the name of the photo club will probably disappear from the app's name once the multi-club features of the app start to gain traction.
+In future app versions, the name of the photo club will likely disappear from the app name because to stress the support for multiple photo clubs.

 ### The Portfolio Concept